 - UBPL 565 Introduction to Sustainable Land Use Planning

 For further detail regarding the content of these courses, please see the full course listing.

-The KU Urban Planning Department granted its first master’s degree in 1975.
+The KU Urban Planning Program granted its first master’s degree in 1975.
 Since that time, more than 550 “Jayhawk Planners” have graduated.
 We take pride in being a small, student-centered program, where faculty members strive to provide a cutting-edge curriculum that is responsive to student interests and needs.
 Thomas Galloway was the founding chair of the urban planning program at KU.
 As a professor, Galloway pushed students to understand the present by seeking out different social, cultural, environmental, ideological, and philosophical points of view.
 He encouraged students to go out into the world and change it with a sense of responsibility and humility.